francisdbillones/LearnNet/README.md

 # LearnNet
-A web app that allows users to distribute educational resources, documents, and lessons.
+A web app that allows students to distribute educational resources from their school to other schools.
+Access valuable lessons, documents, and the like, from the very top schools.

 Built on the Flask framework for Python.